DJI-Mobile-SDK-Tutorials/iOS-UXSDKDemo/README.md

 ## License

-iOS-UILibraryDemo is available under the MIT license.
+iOS-UXSDKDemo is available under the MIT license.
 Please see the LICENSE file for more info.

 ## Join Us